Subject Area: Education, Human and Public Services

 Contact email: firstname.lastname@example.org

 The purpose of this program is to meet the need of licensed cosmetologists who are seeking to own and operate a small business or to effectively operate a chair rental business.
-The degree will provide the knowledge and training to successfully open and operate a cosmetology business.
+The program provides the knowledge and training to successfully open and operate a cosmetology business.